ultracold273/leetcode-rs/Readme.md

 #### Team Contest

-Code Your Future* Programming Contest team is held at April 25.
-I still take part in it sololy.
+*Code Your Future* Programming Contest team is held at April 25.
+I did not take part in it.
+But I still finish the contest afterwards.
+Below lists the solution of my own.